devanshi14malhotra/ClinIQ-AI/readme.md

 Explainable, retrieval-based medical question answering chatbot built on NIH-sourced data.

-## Overview

-Access to reliable medical information remains a challenge for the general public, often leading to misinformation or over-reliance on unverified sources.
-Existing medical chatbots either lack transparency in how they retrieve answers or depend on generative models prone to hallucination.
-ClinIQ AI addresses this by providing a retrieval-based conversational QA system trained on NIH-sourced medical data, that not only answers symptom, treatment, and general health queries but also exposes the reasoning behind each response through keyword-level explainability and confidence scoring.

-ClinIQ AI does not generate answers.
-It retrieves the closest matching answer from a verified dataset of medical QA pairs sourced from NIH websites.
-This design choice removes the risk of hallucination present in generative chatbots, at the cost of being limited to topics the dataset actually covers.

-This is not a diagnostic tool and is not a substitute for professional medical advice.
+Rather than generating answers, it retrieves the closest matching answer from a verified dataset, removing the risk of hallucination common in generative chatbots, while exposing the reasoning behind each response through keyword-level explainability and confidence scoring.
+It is not a diagnostic tool and is not a substitute for professional medical advice.

 ## Features